chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 # {"id":1,"name":"Foo","price":35.4,"is_active":true}
 ```

+<a name="3.3-base-model-error"></a>
 ### 3.3.
-Base Model occur Error: when missing Field of data raise Error
+Base Model occurs Error: when missing Field of data raises Error

-Let me show is your field not match Base Model, then what will happen?
+Let me show if your field does not match the Base Model, then what will happen?
 It will **raise error**, let me show you an example.

 ```
 items = []